 There is a form at the back of this booklet which should be filled in with four option subjects.
 The form should be returned to your daughter or son's hsm.
-If you are a new pupil, please return the form to the admissions department.
+For a new pupil, please return the form to the admissions department.

 We would be grateful if you would sign the form to confirm that you have discussed the choices with your son or daughter and are happy with them.
-For our current Year 9 pupils, there is an option choices meeting on Friday 26 May 2023 which will help to confirm your son or daughter's choices.
+For our current Year 9 pupils, there is an option choices meeting on Friday 24 May 2024 which will help to confirm your son or daughter's choices.
 Any new Year 10 pupil is welcome to join this meeting.

-The form is due back by Monday 5 June.
+The form is due back by Monday 3 June 2024.